(C) Terms and rights attached to equity shares

 (n) Compliance with approved Scheme(s) of Arrangements

-During the year, no scheme of Arrangements has been approved by the Competent Authority in terms of sections 230 to 237 ofthe Companies Act, 2013.
+During the year, no scheme of Arrangements has been approved by the Competent Authority in terms of sections 230 to 237 of the Companies Act, 2013.